 Shaare Zedek’s Fuld Family Department of Medical Genetics is currently the most prestigious unit in Israel in terms of both research and clinical work.
 As a center of excellence, the ramifications and implementation of our research extend far beyond the Jerusalem area.
 Our research has established us as key players on the world stage in research of the BRCA1 and BRCA2 genes that are associated with breast and ovarian cancer, and of Alzheimer’s disease.
 The Department’s crowning achievement is a highly sophisticated laboratory capable of conducting Pre-implantation Genetic Diagnosis (PGD), a technique for screening the embryos of a couple or the eggs of a woman with a risk of giving birth to a baby with a genetic disease.
 Only those eggs or embryos that are determined to be disease-free are used to create a new life.
 PGD is combined with in vitro fertilization (IVF) to bring healthy babies into the world.

-Shaare Zedek’s PGD lab is capable of performing the procedure for any disease in which the genetic characteristics are known including Tay-Sachs, Fanconi Anemia, Gaucher Disease, Bloom Syndrome, Canavan Disease, and familial dysautomia.
+Shaare Zedek’s PGD lab is capable of performing the procedure for any disease in which the genetic characteristics are known including Tay-Sachs, Fanconi Anemia, Gaucher Disease, Bloom Syndrome, Canavan Disease, and familial dysautonomia

-Without PGD, a mother or father who actually have a genetic disease have a 50% chance of giving birth to a child with the disease.
-With the PGD method used at Shaare Zedek, the risk is virtually zero.
+Without PGD, a mother or father who carries a genetic disease has a 50% chance of giving birth to a child with that disease.
+With the PGD method used at Shaare Zedek, the risk is reduced to virtually zero.

 Located on the third floor of the Hospital in an area encompassing more than 6,000 square feet, Shaare Zedek’s new, one-stop multidisciplinary and comprehensive Diagnostic Breast Health Center combines mammography with an integrated, holistic approach that also incorporates ultrasound and MRI imaging.
-The new Diagnostic Breast Health Center will complement the services of the Breast Health Clinic, currently under development, which will be responsible for the continued medical care of patients.
+The new Diagnostic Breast Health Center complements the services of the Breast Health Clinic responsible for the continued medical care of patients.

-The new Center is also working in concert with other relevant departments within the Hospital.
-The Diagnostic Breast Health Center is collaborating with The Fuld Department of Medical Genetics at Shaare Zedek to identify and treat women with BRCA1 and BRCA2 genes, which are associated with breast and ovarian cancer, as well as Alzheimer’s disease.
+The Center also works in concert with other relevant departments within the Hospital.
+The Diagnostic Breast Health Center collaborates with The Fuld Department of Medical Genetics at Shaare Zedek to identify and treat women with BRCA1 and BRCA2 genes, which are associated with breast and ovarian cancer, as well as Alzheimer’s disease.
 In addition, Shaare Zedek has a Noga Clinic for healthy carriers of defective BRCA genes.
 It is the only clinic of its kind in the country.
 “Noga” in Hebrew means “radiance” and is also the acronym for Women at High Risk.

 Rothberg Department of Pediatric Nephrology

-Home to one of only four Pediatric Dialysis Units in all of Israel, and the largest in the country, Shaare Zedek’s Department of Nephrology has come to a point where it is regularly filled beyond capacity, reflecting on the critical need that will be served with the new Wilf Children’s Hospital.
+Home to one of only four Pediatric Dialysis Units in all of Israel, and the largest in the country, Shaare Zedek’s Department of Nephrology had come to a point where it regularly filled beyond capacity, reflecting on the critical need served by the Wilf Children’s Hospital, which opened in 2015.